 Our mission is to imagine and pioneer new ways to decode the secrets of the proteome to improve human health.
-Our first product, the ProteographTM Product Suite (Proteograph), leverages our proprietary engineered nanoparticle technology to provide unbiased, deep, rapid and large-scale access to the proteome.
+Our first product, the Proteograph[TM] Product Suite (Proteograph), leverages our proprietary engineered nanoparticle technology to provide unbiased, deep, rapid and large-scale access to the proteome.
 The Proteograph Product Suite is an integrated solution that includes consumables, an automation instrument and software.
 We believe that broader access to the proteome is essential, not only to understanding its complexity and accelerating biological insights, but also to expanding end-markets.
 These markets may include basic research and discovery, translational research, diagnostics and applied applications.
 To comprehend the complexity and dynamic nature of the proteome, researchers must perform population-scale, deep, unbiased interrogation of biological samples over time.
 We believe that this level of interrogation was not previously feasible and that the Proteograph can enable researchers to perform these types of proteomics studies.
 Thus, we believe that the Proteograph will enable the discovery of novel content that will lead to the creation of value that will promote entirely new applications and market opportunities.

-As of June 30, 2022, we qualify as a small reporting company and therefore this section includes disclosures on a voluntary basis given our status as a smaller reporting company.
+As of June 30, 2023, we qualify as a smaller reporting company and therefore this section includes disclosures on a voluntary basis given our status as a smaller reporting company.

-The following Named Executive Officer Compensation Overview ("NEOCO") describes the philosophy, objectives, and structure of our 2022 executive compensation program and includes discussion and background information regarding the compensation of the current executive officers identified below.
+The following Named Executive Officer Compensation Overview ("NEOCO") describes the philosophy, objectives, and structure of our 2023 executive compensation program and includes discussion and background information regarding the compensation of the current executive officers identified below.
 We refer to these executives collectively as our "named executive officers".
-This NEOCO is intended to be read in conjunction with the tables immediately prior to this section, which provide further historical compensation information.
+This NEOCO is intended to be read in conjunction with the information set forth elsewhere in this proxy, including the executive compensation tables further above.

-Our named executive officers for the fiscal year ended December 31, 2022 were as follows:
+Our named executive officers for the fiscal year ended December 31, 2023 were as follows:

-- Omid Farokhzad, M.D., our Chief Executive Officer, President and Chair of the Board of Directors (our CEO); - Omead Ostadan, our former President, Chief Operating Officer and Director, who resigned as an officer and director effective as of September 30, 2022, and continued to be a consultant to the Company until March 8, 2023; - · David Horn, our Chief Financial Officer; and - · Elona Kogan, our General Counsel and Corporate Secretary.
+- Omid Farokhzad, M.D., our Chief Executive Officer and Chair of the Board of Directors (our CEO); - David Horn, our Chief Financial Officer and President; and - Elona Kogan, our Chief Legal Officer.

-Typically, our named executive officers would consist of our Chief Executive Officer and the two most highly compensated officers (other than our principal executive officer) serving as executive officers as of the end of the year.
-However, as Mr. Ostadan would have been among the two most highly compensated officers (other than our principal executive officer) had he been serving as an executive officer as of the end of 2022, he also qualifies as a named executive officer.
+As a smaller reporting company, our named executive officers consist of our CEO and the two most highly compensated officers (other than our principal executive officer) serving as executive officers as of the end of the year.